-STRS has statutory authority over how much, if any, of the health care costs will be absorbed by STRS.
-Most benefit recipients pay a portion of the health care cost in the form of a monthly premium.
-By Ohio law, the cost of coverage paid from STRS funds shall be included in the employer contribution rate, currently 14% of covered payroll.
-For the year ended June 30, 2005, the board allocated employer contributions equal to 1.00% of covered payroll to the Health Care Reserve Fund.
-For the School District, this amount was approximately \$45,000 during fiscal year 2005.
-STRS pays health care benefits from the Health Care Reserve Fund.
-The balance in the fund was \$3.1 billion at June 30, 2005.
-For the year ended June 30, 2005, net health care costs paid by STRS were \$268.7 million and STRS had 111,853 eligible benefit recipients.
+All STRS retirees who participated in the DB or Combined Plans and their dependents are eligible for health care coverage.
+The STRS Ohio Board has statutory authority over how much, if any, of the health care costs will be absorbed by STRS.
+All benefit recipients pay a portion of the health care cost in the form of a monthly premium.
+By law, the cost of coverage paid from STRS funds shall be included in the employer contribution rate, currently 14% of covered payroll.
+For the year ended June 30, 2007, the board allocated employer contributions equal to 1.00% of covered payroll to the Health Care Stabilization Fund.
+For the School District, this amount was approximately \$46,000 during fiscal year 2007.
+STRS pays health care benefits from the Health Care Stabilization Fund.
+The balance in the fund was \$4.1 billion at June 30, 2007.
+For the year ended June 30, 2007, net health care costs paid by STRS were \$265.6 million and STRS had 122,934 eligible benefit recipients.

 For SERS, coverage is made available to service retirees with ten or more years of qualifying service credit, disability, and survivor benefit recipients.
-Members retiring on or after August 1, 1989, with less than twenty-five years of service credit must pay a portion of their premium for health care.
-The portion is based on years of service up to a maximum of 75% of the premium.
-For this fiscal year, employer contributions to fund health care benefits were 4.91% of covered payroll.
+All retirees and beneficiaries are required to pay a portion of their premium for health care.
+The portion is based on years of service, Medicare eligibility, and retirement status.

+After the allocation for basic benefits, the remainder of the employer's 14% contribution is allocated to providing health care benefits.
+For the fiscal year ended June 30, 2007, employer contributions to fund health care benefits were 3.32% of covered payroll, compared to 3.42% of covered payroll for fiscal year 2006.
 In addition, SERS levies a surcharge to fund health care benefits equal to 14% of the difference between a minimum pay and the member's pay, pro-rated for partial service credit.
-For fiscal year 2005, the minimum pay has been established at \$24,500.
+For fiscal year 2007, the minimum pay was established at \$35,800.
+However, the surcharge is capped at 2% of each employer's SERS salaries.
+For the School District, the amount contributed to fund health care benefits, including the surcharge, during the 2007 fiscal year was approximately \$48,000.

 The surcharge rate added to the unallocated portion of the 14% employer contribution rate provides for maintenance of the asset target level for the health care fund.
-The target level for the health care reserve is 150% of annual health care expenses.
-Expenses for health care for the year ended June 30, 2003 were \$223.4 million and the target level was \$335.2 million.
-At June 30, 2003, SERS' net assets available for payment of health care benefits was \$300.8 million.
-SERS has approximately 62,000 participants currently receiving health care benefits.
-For the School District, this amount to fund health care benefits, including the surcharge, was approximately \$84,000 during the 2005 fiscal year.
+The target level for the health care reserve is 150% of the projected claims less premium contributions for the next year.
+Expenses for health care for the year ended June 30, 2006 (latest information available) were \$158.8 million.
+At June 30, 2006, SERS had net assets available for payment of health care benefits of \$295.6 million.
+SERS has approximately 59,000 eligible to receive benefits.